 You don’t need to add your signature drink to your open bar if you are concerned about the costs adding up.

-Only introduce and serve your wedding signature drink during cocktail hour!
+Only introduce and serve your wedding signature drink during cocktail hour and perhaps set up another bar, like a Sangria Bar for the rest of the night.

-We love the Crushed Orange and Green Apple!
+We love Orange, Raspberry, and Green Apple!
 They are perfect for summer and spring weddings!
-However, for a darker, more acquired taste, the Raspberry Martini mix is acceptable.

 ** PRO TIP: Do not show the bottle on the table!
 Ensure that you pour it in a different jug, bottle, or dispenser when serving. (read more below for creative tips!)

-Remember when we mentioned earlier to hide the “premixed flavored” drinks?
+Remember when we mentioned earlier hiding the “premixed flavored” drinks?

 This is how you can do it.
 You can pour them into these dispensers, and NO ONE WILL KNOW!
 Unless, of course, you tell them, but why would you?
 It’s your signature (secret) drink!